Kind Space is a web application that collects and facilitates gift requests made by foster youth.

 After completing the gift request form, I started on the admin dashboard while Miranda moved on to the Tracking Page.

-Understanding admin controls and the flow of gift requests
+The flow of gift requests

 From there, admin will Approve or Deny the request (a Denied request can move back to Pending if edited)